Online Bayesian Meta-Learning for Cognitive Tracking Radar: System Model

 \subsection{Finite State Target Channel Model}

 Each discrete time index\footnote{For convenience, we consider discrete time with finite observation and waveform sets.
 The extension to continuous domains comes with a loss of generality, and requires more sophisticated assumptions.} denoted by $k=1,2,...,n$ corresponds to the present radar CPI within a target track.
-During CPI $k$, the radar scene is said to be in a \emph{state} denoted by $s_{k} $, which\footnote{We use the notation $s_{1}^{k}$ to denote the sequence of states from time $1$ to $k$.} takes values in finite alphabet $\mathcal{S}$.
+During CPI $k$, the radar scene is said to be in a \emph{state} denoted by $s_{k} $, which\footnote{We use the notation $s_{1}^{k}$ to denote the sequence of states from time $1$ to $k$.} takes values in finite set $\mathcal{S}$.
 The state describes relative losses due to the scattering effects of the propagation environment, as well as from the target, representing a general notion of the channel's effect.
-However, as seen from the reflected signal model (\ref{eq:reflected}), the exact contents of the received signal depends on the convolution of the transmitted waveform with the target and clutter impulse response.
-Thus, knowledge of the state alone is not sufficient to unambiguously determine the received signal. \\
+Thus, the state captures the relevant effects present in (\ref{eq:reflected}), namely due to the targets' positions, Doppler shifts, and impulse responses, as well as the analogous scatterers modeled as clutter.

 The state varies over time according to a discrete-time stochastic process $\{s_{k}\}_{k \in \mathbb{N}_{+}}$, with a fixed memory length $L < \infty$.
 More specifically, this means that knowledge of the entire state sequence does not provide more information about the current state than knowledge of the past $L$ states.
 In mathematical terms,